Governing Body Webpage

 - Repair and maintenance of school buildings

-The Governing Body is led by the chair who is elected from within its membership, although anyone who works in the school cannot be the chair.
+The Governing Body is led by the chair who is elected from within its membership, to maintain a degree of independence the role cannot be filled by anyone who works in the school.
 Governors are volunteers and usually serve for 4 years at a time.

-Governors attend Governing Body (GB) meetings which normally take place twice a term, in the evening.
-They also belong to various committees, such as Finance or Curriculum, which deal with specific business on behalf of the GB.
+Governors attend regular Governing Body (GB) meetings and They belong to various sub committees, such as Finance and admissions, which deal with specific business on behalf of the GB.
+To assist with oversight and challenge of the schools broad remit the governing body has nominated lead governors, currently these are;

-The Governors also work closely with the Parents’ Support Group (PSG) and the School Council.
+The Governors also work closely with the Parent, Staff Association (PSA) and the School Council.
 All the Governors work extremely hard, and happily give up their time because they are extremely proud of Burpham Primary School, the hard working staff and, of course, all the children.

 Thank you for taking the time to find out a little bit about our Governing Body.
 We are keen to hear from parents and friends of the school at any time so please don’t hesitate to contact us via the website or at school.